planetmija/nemo-cluster.github.io/_posts/2023-08-08-Testing-2FA-on-NEMO.md

 motd: true
 summary: >
     We are currently testing two-factor authentication for NEMO logins.
-    Currently, this security feature can be tested on our vis1/2 visualization nodes for password logins.
+    Currently, this security feature can be tested on our vis1/2 visualization nodes.
 ---

+**UPDATE: 09.08.2023:** OTP is now enabled for password and SSH key logins.

 We are currently testing two-factor authentication for NEMO logins.
 Currently, this security feature can be tested on our vis1/2 visualization nodes for password logins.